LLNL/Silo/docs/Chapter2-Section1.md

   This method is used to obtain the low-level driver's `file` handle.
   For example, one can use it to obtain the HDF5 `file` id.
   The caller is responsible for casting the returned pointer to a pointer to the correct type.
-  Use `DBGetDriverType`() to obtain information on the type of driver currently in use.
+  Use `DBGetDriverType()` to obtain information on the type of driver currently in use.

   When the low-level driver's `file` handle is grabbed, all Silo-level operations on the `file` are prevented until the `file` is UNgrabbed.
-  For example, after a call to `DBGrabDriver`, calls to functions like `DBPutQuadmesh` or `DBGetCurve` will fail until the driver is UNgrabbed using `DBUngrabDriver`().
+  For example, after a call to DBGrabDriver, calls to functions like `DBPutQuadmesh` or `DBGetCurve` will fail until the driver is UNgrabbed using `DBUngrabDriver()`.

   Notes:

   As far as the integrity of a Silo `file` goes, grabbing is inherently dangerous.
   If the client is not careful, one can easily wind up corrupting the `file` for the Silo library (though all may be 'normal' for the underlying driver library).
 Therefore, to minimize the likelihood of corrupting the Silo `file` while it is grabbed, it is recommended that all operations with the low-level driver grabbed be confined to a separate sub-directory in the silo `file`.
   That is, one should not mix writing of Silo objects and low-level driver objects in the same directory.
-  To achieve this, before grabbing, create the desired directory and descend into it using Silo's `DBMkDir`() and `DBSetDir`() functions.
+  To achieve this, before grabbing, create the desired directory and descend into it using Silo's `DBMkDir()` and `DBSetDir()` functions.
   Then, grab the driver and do all the work with the low-level driver that is necessary.
-  Finally, ungrab the driver and immediately ascend out of the directory using Silo's `DBSetDir`("..").
+  Finally, ungrab the driver and immediately ascend out of the directory using Silo's DBSetDir("..").

   For reasons described above, if problems occur on files that have been grabbed, users will likely be asked to re-produce the problem on a similar `file` that has **not** been grabbed to rule out the possible corruption from grabbing.